 Marketing inspiration comes in many forms.

 Alchemy will make you think, but marketing is also about actions too.
-And of those key actions is being able to write well.
+And of those key actions is the ability to write well.

 In Roy Peter Clark’s book Writing Tools, he goes through 50 short writing lessons that you can apply to all sorts of writing situations.